aaronw99/ai_project/README.md

 2. We have provided a set of predefined actions, see transaction.py, transformation.py, and mine.py
 3. To see how the market system works in details, please refer to market.py and we also have a demo file, which is titled tests/market_test.py.
 4. All code is commented.

+**Resource Game**:
+Run `python3 resource_game.py` or `python resource_game.py` to play the Resource Game.
+Experiment with different strategies to attain the best results!